drlivsi/HandMadeNews/README.md

 }
 ```
 Note:
-* Both connection strings are the same, they differ only by the server
+* Both connection strings differ only by the server (we need 127.0.0.1 for applying design time EF-migrations)
 * Sending images to Telegram is disabled by default.
-To enable it, you need to specify the Telegram ApiKey and create 2 Telegram groups
+To enable it, you need to specify the Telegram ApiKey and manually create 2 Telegram channels

-<p>3.
-Create file src\.env</p>
+<h3>3.
+Create file src\.env</h3>

 ```
 MYSQL_ROOT_PASSWORD=my_root_password